ninpnin/agglutinative-language-models/stem-level/README.md

 Cons:

-* __Complex preprocessing:__ A stem is not well defined for arbitrary datasets.
+* __Complex and unpredictable preprocessing:__ A stem is not well defined for arbitrary datasets.
 It's not sure whether exception cases are rare enough not to screw up everything.
 Moreover, a plethora of options for heuristics are possible, which complicates the experimentation process.
 Linguistic knowledge is also relatively useless if dataset/vocabulary invariance is the objective.

 ## Approach